b-zig/freqtrade/README.md

 In your docker-compose.yml be sure to update your image to: freqtradeorg/freqtrade:kucoincustom

+<i> PLEASE NOTE: Pandas-TA is included in this image...
+YOU DO NOT need to do a custom build dockerfile to install it</i>

 <h2>EXAMPLE:</h2>
-<i> PLEASE NOTE, Pandas-TA is included in this image...
-YOU DO NOT need to do a custome build dockerfile to install it</i>
 <br>
 ---<br>
 version: '3'<br>